 The volumes that we supported this year, in conjunction with the range of channels leveraged like email, push notifications, in-app messages, and more, show us that brands are really understanding the value of creating rich, personalized, customer-centric experiences — especially on the busiest weekend of the year.
 And this is what Braze was built for.
 We believe in treating customers on a 1:1 level at the scale of 1: Many (or in this case very, very, very, many).

 Next year, we’d love to see more outreach in the weeks leading up to Black Friday.
 This is an opportunity to make loyal customers feel special—think “Cyber Weekend Previews” to get them excited, messages about their favorite repeat purchases going on sale, and more.
 As for after Cyber Monday, we hope order status updates are only the beginning of communication with newly-acquired customers.
 We’d love to see our customers follow up with suggestions based on their purchases, ask for reviews and feedback, or give them the opportunity to sign up for email and text campaigns.

 This year was a win for our team at Braze, and for our customers.
 We helped customers reach more consumers than ever before, driving valuable engagement for our customers and validating our team’s hard work.
 Now, it’s time for the fun part—where we get to help brands leverage technology to get to know new customers and turn them into loyal, perennial customers.
 Then, we’ll do it all again next year.

-Jamie Doheny is the Senior Director, Engineering Operations & Chief of Staff, Engineering, Braze.
+Jamie Doheny is the VP, Technology Services & Chief of Staff, Engineering, Braze.